 Effects of noise on cetaceans and other animals

 The underwater environment is subject to the input of noise from human activities, but there are wide gaps in our understanding about how noise might affect marine mammals.
-My work within the international collaboration known as '3S' has focused on describe how several species of cetaceans respond to experimental presentation of sonar and various control sounds including killer whale sounds.
-To aid in management of this important problem, a key component of this work is to determine the levels of noise at which respnoses start I am using animal models ranging from the fruit fly D montana to long-finned pilot whale to explore how noise influences communication systems and how signallers might respond to noise within ecological and evolutionary time scales.
+My work within the international collaboration known as '3S' has focused on describing how several species of cetaceans respond to experimental presentation of sonar and various control sounds including killer whale sounds.
+To aid in management of this important problem, a key component of this work is to determine the levels of noise at which responses start I am using animal models ranging from the fruit fly D montana to long-finned pilot whale to explore how noise influences communication systems and how signallers might respond to noise within ecological and evolutionary time scales.